Hello, Dolly! (film): Plot

 In 1890, well-known widowed matchmaker Dolly Levi plans to travel to Yonkers, New York.
 She seeks a wife for Horace Vandergelder, an unmarried "half-a-millionaire".
 Meanwhile, young artist Ambrose Kemper wants to marry Horace's niece Ermengarde.
 Horace opposes this, feeling that Ambrose cannot provide financial security.

 Horace, who owns Vandergelder's Hay and Feed, plans to travel to New York City to march in the 14th Street Parade and to propose to milliner Irene Molloy, whom he met through Dolly.
 After arriving in Yonkers, Dolly sends Horace ahead to New York.
 Before leaving, he tells his clerks, Cornelius Hackl and Barnaby Tucker, to mind the store.

-Cornelius, however, decides that he and Barnaby need to get out of Yonkers.
-Dolly overhears and decides to set them up with Irene and her shop assistant Minnie Fay.
-Dolly also helps Ambrose and Ermengarde, entering them in a dance contest at the fancy Harmonia Gardens restaurant, which she and her late husband Ephram frequented.
+Cornelius, however, decides that he and Barnaby need to venture out of Yonkers.
+Dolly overhears and sets them up with Irene and her shop assistant Minnie Fay.
+Dolly also helps Ambrose and Ermengarde, entering them in a dance contest at the upscale Harmonia Gardens restaurant, which she and her late husband Ephram frequented.
 The entire company takes the train to New York.

 In New York, Irene and Minnie open their hat shop for the afternoon.
 Irene does not love Horace, but the marriage can provide her with financial security and an escape from her boring job.

 Cornelius and Barnaby arrive at the shop, pretending to be rich.
 When Horace and Dolly arrive, Cornelius and Barnaby hide.
 Minnie screams when she finds Cornelius hiding in an armoire.
 Horace is about to open the armoire, but Dolly "searches" it and pronounces it empty.
 After hearing Cornelius sneeze, Horace storms out, realizing that there are men hiding in the shop but unaware that they are his clerks.
-Dolly arranges for Cornelius and Barnaby, who are still pretending to be rich, to take the ladies to dinner at Harmonia Gardens, to make up for their humiliation.
+Dolly arranges for Cornelius and Barnaby, who are still pretending to be rich, to take the women to dinner at Harmonia Gardens, to make up for their humiliation.